NanoCodeBug/gpd-pocket4-windows/README.md

 # Touchscreen HID Device

-Occasionaly the i2c HID device that is the touchscreen layer does not resume form suspend - and reports its status in Device Manager as malfunctioning.
+Occasionally the i2c HID device that is the touchscreen layer does not resume form suspend - and reports its status in Device Manager as malfunctioning.

 Disabling/Enabling the device restores the touch function - this can be done in Device Manager or Powershell (as Admin).